zartyblartfast/custom_paint_diagram_layer/docs/Layer_Architecture.md

 ### 1. Coordinate System
 - Handles all coordinate transformations
-- Maintains consistent mapping between spaces
+- Maintains consistent mapping between engineering and screen spaces
+- Supports dynamic updates through `updateCoordinateSystem`
 - Used by all elements for rendering

-### 2. Elements
+### 2. Element Management
-- Self-contained rendering logic
+- Elements are managed through the layer's API
+- Support for various element types (lines, rectangles, text, etc.)
-- Use coordinate system for transformations
+- Each element handles its own rendering using the layer's coordinate system
-- No direct state modification
+- Elements can be added, removed, or updated through layer methods

-### 3. Custom Paint
+### 3. Canvas Integration
+- Direct integration with Flutter's Canvas API
+- Efficient rendering through custom paint
-- Uses layer for rendering
+- Support for various paint styles and configurations
-- Maintains clean separation of concerns
-- Handles Flutter integration
+- Handles proper ordering of element rendering

+## Best Practices

+1. **State Management**
+   - Always use layer methods for modifications
+   - Maintain immutability for predictable behavior
+   - Use setState() or state management solution of choice
+   - Never modify elements directly

+2. **Coordinate System Usage**
+   - Use engineering coordinates for logical positioning
+   - Let the coordinate system handle screen transformations
+   - Update coordinate system for zoom/pan operations

+3. **Performance**
+   - Minimize unnecessary layer updates
+   - Use appropriate element types for better performance
+   - Consider element complexity in large diagrams

 ## Future Considerations
 1. Style system integration